Texas Farm Bureau names 2023 outstanding young farmers, ranchers

 The state winner will advance to compete in the national contest hosted by AFBF.

-Information on the contest and TFB’s Young Farmer & Rancher program can be found at https://texasfarmbureau.org/YFR.
+Information on the contest and TFB’s YF&R program can be found online at texasfarmbureau.org/YFR.

 For more information about TFB’s Annual Meeting, visit https://texasfarmbureau.org/annualmeeting.

-For broadcast-quality HD video of the candidates, please email requests to Ed Wolff at email@example.com.
+For broadcast-quality HD video of the candidates, please email request to Ed Wolff at email@example.com.